TinyCircuits/TinyCircuits-Thumby-Games/Tiny_Monster_Trainer/README.md

 Updates as of 01/17/23:
 Added battle.py so that the battle code is in once place.
+Added a new animation for training HP & Agility.
+Added a new animation for training Mysticism & Tinfoil.
 Fixed it so you can't give a name more than 12 characters.
-Fixed it so that the game with have the last attack used be the first selection when you go back into the attack screen.
+Fixed it so that the game will remember the previous attack you used & make it the first selection when you go back into the attack select screen.
 Lowered the amount of times you can inspire a monster.
 Changed the chances for taming a monster.
 Rewrote the battle formulas so they are just better.